-Sports Injury Treatment, Mt Sterling, KY
+Sports Injury in Mt Sterling KY

-The biggest problems to look out for is shoulder problems in the front or in the back.
+The biggest problem to look out for is shoulder problems in the front or in the back.
 And because chiropractic ties into the neck, back, and shoulder-it’s important to remember it all ties in together.
 Every major sports team in the circuit has a chiropractor on staff: to keep the athlete on the field and playing the way they should be playing.
 Research shows that youngsters pitching with arm pain and fatigue are 36 times more likely to have been doing it in the past.
-(1) Therefore if it’s the first complaint, it should be noted that it should be checked out right away and to put the arm and shoulder on ice the day of the game.
+(1) Therefore if it’s the first complaint, it should be noted that it should be checked out right away, and put the arm and shoulder on ice the day of the game.

 Left without treatment those players eventually end up having arm surgery, shoulder surgery, elbow surgery, and can never pitch again.
-Research also shows that players that pitched more than 100 innings in any one give year were 3.5 times more likely to have an injury leading to surgery.
+Research also shows that players that pitched more than 100 innings in any one given year were 3.5 times more likely to have an injury leading to surgery.
 It’s not just the innings either, it’s the kinds of pitches that are thrown.
 Just because your youth has a killer cutting curveball should not mean that is his primary pitch.
 Pitches should vary between the curves, sliders, and fastballs.